 Guided tours year round by appointment

-The beautiful Preservation Gallery on King Street displays works by Trisha Romance Alex Colville and Philip Craig.
+• Preservation Gallery – this beautiful space, located on King Street, displays works by Trisha Romance Alex Colville and Philip Craig.

-The River Brink Gallery in Queenston displays art, sculptures and precious antiques amassed by Samuel E. Weir.
+• The River Brink Gallery in Queenston displays art, sculptures and precious antiques amassed by Samuel E. Weir.

 Niagara on the Lake is proud to host a world-class theatre festival, with one of the top acting ensembles in the world.
 Each season, The Shaw Festival Theatre presents a selection of productions from April to December at three wonderful and unique venues, each located minutes from Lyons House B&B.

 Prepare to fall in love with the romance of Lyons House and Niagara on the Lake.
 It’s so easy to be swept up in the charm of yesteryear, and easier still to take a little bit home with you.
 Stroll the streets of NOTL to visit quaint antique shops or enjoy a short drive to Forum Gallery on Niagara Stone Road and Lakeshore Antiques on Lakeshore Road.
 These shops offer a broad range of antiques and collectibles, from small jewelry to fine authentic furniture.
 Each location houses the offerings of several antique dealers under one roof, so you’re sure to find a sought-after treasure.